 COOK AND BUXTON REMAIN AT SPEEDWORKS

-Speedworks Corolla Racing has fired the starting gun on its 2026 BTCC campaign, confirming established winner Josh Cook and rising star Max Buxton as the pairing that will occupy their side of the Toyota garages.
+Speedworks have confirmed established race winner Josh Cook and rising star Max Buxton as the pairing that will occupy their side of the Toyota garages for 2026.

-The Cheshire-based squad will once again field the Corolla GR Sport, but only two will run under their name with MB Motorsport running the other two.
+The Cheshire-based squad will once again field the Corolla, but only two will run under their name with MB Motorsport running the other two.

-Occupying the second seat is 20-year-old Max Buxton, whose trajectory into the BTCC was relativley short in stepping up from BRSCC Ford Fiesta, but he impressed in his first half-season, proving that the jump from junior tin-tops to 350bhp touring cars wasn’t too steep a climb.
+In the second seat 20-year-old Max Buxton, whose trajectory into the BTCC was relatively short in stepping up from BRSCC Ford Fiesta, but he impressed in his first half-season, proving that the jump from junior tin-tops to 350bhp Touring Cars wasn’t too steep a climb.

 TCMag/Palmer